AaronErhardt/AaronErhardt.github.io/relm4-book/src/widget_macro.md

 {{#include ../listings/simple.rs:watch }}
 ```

+> The full reference for the syntax of the widget macro can be found [here](https://aaronerhardt.github.io/relm4-book/book/widget_macro_reference.html).

 ## The complete code

 Let's review our code in one piece one more time to see how all these parts work together: